d-flood/criticus/README.md

 With the dependencies installed, go to `<root>/` and call `python -m criticus`

-This project is managed with `poetry`.
-If you are familiar, close this repository and call `poetry install`, then `poetry run python -m criticus`.
+This project is managed with `hatch`.
+If you are familiar, clone this repository and call `hatch shell`, then `python -m criticus`.

 ## Brief Tutorial
 Please [contact](https://www.davidaflood.com/contact/), message me on Twitter, or fill out a GitHub issue for help using these tools and to report bugs.
 There are certain to be untested edge cases especially when converting TEI to JSON.